What is the Egg diet?

 A separate concern is energy intake.
 By sticking to this diet, particularly the egg-only option, you are reducing your calorie intake to under 1000 calories per day, which is unsafe without close medical supervision.
 The recommended amount of daily calories for women is at least 1200, and for men the proper amount is 1500 calories a day to stay healthy and full of energy.
 Therefore, this diet is far from being the safest way to get a slim body.

-Is egg diet good for weight loss?
+Is the egg diet good for weight loss?

 There are no reputable studies concerning the effectiveness of this diet with calories deficit.
 However, it is a high protein nutrition plan, and some evidence suggests that diets high in protein might help you shed pounds more efficiently.
 Moreover, proteins repair damaged tissue, fortify your bones, relieve muscle soreness, and curb hunger.